mdn/temp-processes/issues.md

 1. **Find an issue:** If you're looking to contribute, search for issues with `help wanted` or `good first issue` label.
 Most repositories have issues with these labels.
 You are welcome to browse and pick an issue that is suitable for your skill set.

-   > **Note:** An issue with the `needs triage` label indicates that the MDN core team has not reviewed the issue yet, and you shouldn't begin work on it.
+   > **Note:** An issue with the `needs triage` label indicates that the MDN Web Docs core team has not reviewed the issue yet, and you shouldn't begin work on it.

 2. **Assign yourself to the issue:** After finding an issue you'd like to work on, make sure no one else is assigned to the issue.
 Add a comment saying you would like to work on it, and assign the issue to yourself.